Contemplating electromagnetic phenomena in lived experience through somatic meditation: Results

 \subsection{Skepticism}

 In their reflections, 9 out of 66 students described feeling some initial hesitation about the practice.
 In some cases, this took the form of an initial judgment about the value of a contemplative practice in a physics course.
-These students described feeling uneasy, apprehensive, and confused about the assignment.
-In other cases, students experienced difficulty settling down, relaxing, and feeling present, especially in contrast with their typically active and busy lifestyle.
-One student described feeling a deep sense of discomfort with complete silence.
-However, these students ultimately expressed an appreciation for the practice.
+These students described feeling somewhat uneasy, apprehensive, and confused about the purpose of the assignment.
+In other cases, students experienced difficulty settling down, relaxing, and feeling present, especially in contrast with their typically active and productive mindset.
+One student described feeling a sense of discomfort with complete silence.
+However, every one of these students ultimately expressed an appreciation for the practice.
 In one typical response, a student said,

 \begin{quote} When I read the handout for this assignment, I was very confused.
 The concept of meditation for a physics class seemed quite strange and foreign.
 However, \ldots I really enjoyed this assignment.
 Now I am much more mindful of electromagnetic phenomena in daily life, and I think I am going to start meditating regularly. \end{quote}